ritchieng/ritchieng.github.io/index.md

 ## About My Professional Background
 At age 12, I started a gaming business generating thousands in net profit per month.
 I closed it to pursue my studies.

-At age 18, I started a company, Tesglo, specialising in materials science and grew it to become a GST-registered firm having an array of MNCs as our loyal clientele.
+At age 18, I started a company, Tesglo, specializing in materials science and grew it to become a GST-registered firm having an array of MNCs as our loyal clientele.
 It has been profitable every year and it funds my tech ventures.

 At age 21, I joined Indo-Sing Business Advisory (ISBA) and built their technological infrastructure.
 I also worked with the Managing Director to lead debt restructuring and equity raising deals in India, Indonesia and Singapore for a year.
-I realised many areas in the investment banking sector can be automated and I have since dedicated my life to software engineering.
+I realized many areas in the investment banking sector can be automated and I have since dedicated my life to programming.

 At age 22, I subsequently dived into tech start-ups and started Kinsheep.
 My team shortly  clinched the prestigious VaSCo grant from NUS School of Computing.